MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 Controls the skipping of transform domain prediction in the case that there is only subnode.

+### `--rahtSubnodePredictionEnabled=0|1`
+Controls the use of transform domain prediction of RAHT coefficients from the DC values of sub-nodes of neighbouring parent nodes in the transform tree.

+### `--rahtPredictionWeights=INT-VALUE-LIST`
+A list of five weights that are used in the derivation of transform domain prediction of RAHT coefficients when subnode prediction is enabled.

 ### `--numberOfNearestNeighboursInPrediction=INT-VALUE`
 Attribute's maximum number of nearest neighbours to be used for prediction.